450th Bombardment Wing: Strategic Air Command

 The change in the mission of the 450th to strategic bombardment began on 1 September 1958 when Strategic Air Command (SAC) established the 4136th Strategic Wing at Minot Air Force Base, North Dakota, an Air Defense Command base, and assigned it to Fifteenth Air Force.
-The wing was transferred to the 821st Air Division on 1 January 1959, but it remained a headquarters only until June 1959, when the 906th Air Refueling Squadron, equipped with Boeing KC-135 Stratotankers and a squadron to provide security for SAC assets on the base were activated and assigned to the wing.
+The wing was transferred to the 821st Air Division on 1 January 1959, but it remained a headquarters only until June 1959, when the 906th Air Refueling Squadron, equipped with Boeing KC-135 Stratotankers and a squadron to provide security for SAC assets (possibly the 4136th Combat Defense Squadron) on the base were activated and assigned to the wing.
 A third squadron, the 60th Munitions Maintenance Squadron was added to look after the wing's special weapons.
 In March 1961, the 525th Bombardment Squadron moved, on paper, from the 379th Bombardment Wing, Homestesd AFB to Minot AFB, North Dakota, where it was assigned to the 4136th Strategic Wing.
 On 10 Mar 1961, the squadron received the first of 16 B-52H Stratofortress heavy bombers from the factory.

 This was part of SAC's plan to disperse its Boeing B-52 Stratofortress heavy bombers over a larger number of bases, thus making it more difficult for the Soviet Union to knock out the entire fleet with a surprise first strike.
 Starting in 1960, one third of the wing's aircraft were maintained on fifteen-minute alert, fully fueled, armed and ready for combat to reduce vulnerability to a Soviet missile strike.
 This was increased to half the squadron's aircraft in 1962.
 The 4136th (and later the 450th) continued to maintain an alert commitment until the wing was inactivated.

 On 10 January 1962, a wing B-52H took off from Kadena Air Base, Okinawa, landing the next day at Torrejon Air Base, Spain, a distance of 12,532.28 miles.
 This set a record for unrefuelled flight in a straight line.
 The plane flew at altitudes between 40,000 and 50,000 feet msl.
 Later that year, on 26 October, the wing accepted the last B-52 manufactured by Boeing, B-52H serial 61-40.